-The National Comedy Center opened its doors on August 1st in Jamestown, NY (aka the birthplace of one Lucille Ball), and we’ve got your insider guide to the top things to do at New York’s funniest attraction.
+The National Comedy Center opened its doors in 2018 in Jamestown, NY (aka the birthplace of one Lucille Ball), and we’ve got your insider guide to the top things to do at New York’s funniest attraction.
 With more than 50 interactive exhibits, it’s seriously some of the best fun you’ll ever have—no jokes about it!

 Act The Part

 No really, who’s on first?
 Take a seat in front of the green screen and put yourself in scenes from famous comedic movies and TV shows including classics like "I Love Lucy," "Abbott and Costello," and more contemporary pieces from "Saturday Night Live" and "Anchorman."

 Can you keep a straight face?
 Go head-to-head with your opponent in a battle of the funnies.
 Score a point by making your opponent laugh at one of the many pre-programmed puns that show up on your screen.
 If you make them crack a smile, you get a point, if not, then they win the round.
 But be warned—the laugh battle cameras, powered by Microsoft AI technology, detect even the faintest hint of laughter.

 No pricey cover charges, lines or waitlists at this stand-up lounge.
 So sit back, relax and watch your favorite stand-up comedians perform their best bits tailored to your sense of humor—from Larry David to Amy Schumer, there’s something for everyone.